You are hereHow Do THC, CBN & CBD Relate to Marijuana Potency?

 For highest CBN levels, harvest when trichomes have started turning amber/yellow

 CBD is not psychoactive and doesn't make you feel impaired

 CBD seems to have many positive health implications

-We've always known about CBD, but originally we didn't think it caused much of an effect.
-Further studies have proven we were very wrong, CBD has a big effect on the subjective experience of using marijuana, as well as your health.
+We've always known about CBD, but originally we didn't think it had much of an effect on people.
+Further studies have proven we were very wrong, CBD has a big effect on the subjective experience of using marijuana, as well as for your health.